Sterling Marlin: 2007–2010

-Retirement
+Post-racing career

 Marlin announced his retirement from racing on March 18, 2010, and formerly owned a Chevrolet dealership in Ashland City, Tennessee and a Chrysler, Dodge, and Jeep dealership in Dickson, Tennessee.
 In 2012, Marlin publicly revealed that he had been diagnosed with Parkinsonism.
 He has undergone deep brain stimulation surgical procedures at Vanderbilt University Medical Center as part of his treatment.

-Presently

 In late 2011, Marlin helped form Tennessee Racing Association, LLC, along with several other drivers (including Chad Chaffin and Mike Alexander) and businessmen, in an effort to preserve Fairgrounds Speedway and allow the track to remain active in the racing community.
 He is fully retired from NASCAR competition, as well as the Pro Late Model Division at Fairgrounds Speedway.
 Marlin lives on a ranch near Spring Hill, Tennessee.

-Television appearances
+Personal life

+Marlin attended Spring Hill High School, where he played quarterback for the high school football team.
+A five-mile stretch of U.S. Route 31 in Tennessee, from the school to Carters Creek Pike, was renamed the "Sterling Marlin Commemorative Highway" in his honor in 2026.

 In 2003, game show Family Feud hosted a NASCAR special with help from then-Family Feud host Richard Karn.
-Sterling Marlin was one of the drivers who appeared in an episode, along with some crew members from the Coors team.
-Marlin played against fellow driver Elliott Sadler and the #38 Robert Yates team, winning the game.
+Marlin was one of the drivers who appeared in an episode, along with some crew members from the Coors team.
+Marlin played against fellow driver Elliott Sadler and the No. 38 Robert Yates team, winning the game.